karavan88/unf_db_test/README.md

     -   The `run_project.R` allows you to generate the final PDF report.
 However, you can also have the same output by running `.qmd` file in RStudio.
 In order to run it in VSCode or other IDE, make sure you have Quarto installed in your environment.
     -   The `.qmd` file in the main directory is used to generate the final report in PDF format.
 To execute this file, ensure that [Quarto](https://quarto.org/) is installed.
 In the latest versions of RStudio, Quarto is installed by default.
     -   To generate the report, open the `.qmd` file in RStudio and render it by clicking the "Render" button or by running the following command in the R console: `quarto::quarto_render("test_results.qmd")`
+    -   Sometimes problems with rendering Quarto files may occur to the lack of tinytex.
+Quarto generates the error in this case and running a simple command in the R terminal (not to confuse with console) will solve the problem.
+The command is `quarto install tinytex`.
     -   This will produce a PDF document that includes all the analyses and results.

 ## License